CAT Climate Target Update Tracker

-While the draft version increases South Africa’s climate ambition towards 2030 and increases clarity, transparency and understanding, the target range is not yet likely to be in line with the Paris Agreement 1.5˚C temperature goal.
+While the updated NDC of 2021 increased South Africa’s climate ambition towards 2030 and increased clarity, transparency and understanding, the target range is not yet in line with the Paris Agreement 1.5˚C temperature goal.

 CAT analysis of NDC

 South Africa intends to commit to a net zero CO2 target (“net zero carbon emissions”) by 2050 as part of a visionary statement in its Low-Emissions Development Strategy 2050 submitted to the UNFCCC.
 In this context, the National Planning Commission is in the process of developing a common, 2050, vision for South Africa and will subsequently update its targets.
 Given the preliminary nature of this statement, and the lack of detailed information, the CAT cannot evaluate the alignment of the updated NDC target range with the upcoming net zero CO2 target.

-South Africa intents to submit a second NDC in 2021 and emphasises that its submission will be an update to its first NDC submitted in 2015.
+South Africa intents to submit a second NDC in 2025 and emphasises that its submission will be an update to its first NDC submitted in 2015.

 Global Warming Potential (GWP)

 In its first NDC of 2016, South Africa’s target range was calculated using AR4 values.
-As the lower bound of the target range for 2030 is 398 Mt CO2e (incl.
-LULUCF) in both the first NDC of 2016 and the draft update of 2021, we assume that South Africa has continued to use AR4 values for these figures, notwithstanding the values used in its inventory report.
+As the lower bound of the target range for 2025 is 398 MtCO2e (incl.
+LULUCF) in both the first NDC of 2016 and the updated NDC of 2021, we assume that South Africa has continued to use AR4 values for these figures, notwithstanding the values used in its inventory report.
 Furthermore, the comparison that “the upper end of the target range in 2025 has been reduced by 17%, and the upper end of the target range in 2030 has been reduced by 32%, and the lower range by 12%” points to comparing both target ranges in AR4.

 We have not assessed the impact of changing to AR5 values; however, South Africa notes that this change is likely to increase total emissions by 10–20 Mt CO2.

-We have assumed a ten-year historical average for LULUCF emissions based on national inventory data from 2005-2015 (i.e., -16 Mt CO2e) to obtain total emission levels excl.
-LULUCF (i.e., 414–456 Mt CO2e).
+We have assumed a ten-year historical average for LULUCF emissions based on national inventory data from 2007-2017 (i.e., -16 Mt CO2e) to obtain total emission levels excl.
+LULUCF (i.e., 366–436 Mt CO2e).